Brandon Harris

-Brandon Harris (born January 24, 1990) is an American football coach and former cornerback who is currently the cornerbacks coach at Florida Atlantic University.
-He was drafted by the Houston Texans in the second round of the 2011 NFL Draft.
-He has also played for the Tennessee Titans and the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at the University of Miami.
+Brandon Harris (born January 24, 1990) is an American football coach and former player who currently serves as the defensive backs coach for UCF.
+He played as a cornerback in the National Football League (NFL).
+He was selected by the Houston Texans in the second round of the 2011 NFL draft.
+He also played for the NFL's Tennessee Titans and the Toronto Argonauts of the Canadian Football League (CFL).
+He played college football for the Miami Hurricanes.

-Early years
+Early life

 Harris attended Booker T. Washington High School.
 As a senior, he was the Florida Gatorade Player of the Year after he recorded 49 tackles, five sacks, four interceptions, and two touchdowns as a cornerback and 26 receptions for 501 yards and eight touchdowns as a wide receiver.

 College career

 As a freshman in 2008, Harris started six of 13 games for the Hurricanes at cornerback, recording 30 tackles, an interception, and a sack.
 As a sophomore in 2009 Harris recorded 55 tackles, two interceptions, and a sack.
 He was a first-team All-ACC selection, and earned second-team All-American honors from SI.com, and third-team from the Associated Press.
 As a Junior in 2010, he was a second-team All-ACC selection after starting all 13 games, recording 44 tackles and an interception.
 He finished his career with 32 starts in 39 games, 129 tackles and three interceptions.

-After his junior season Harris announced that he would forgo his senior season and enter the 2011 NFL Draft.
+After his junior season Harris announced that he would forgo his senior season and enter the 2011 NFL draft.

 Professional career

 Houston Texans

-Harris was taken with the 60th overall pick in the second round of the 2011 NFL Draft by the Houston Texans.
-Houston cut him on August 30, 2014, prior to the start of the 2014 season.
+Harris was taken with the 60th overall pick in the second round of the 2011 NFL draft by the Houston Texans.
+Harris recorded 48 tackles, 38 solo, and 10 pass deflections during his four seasons at Houston.
+Houston would later release him on August 30, 2014, prior to the start of the 2014 season.